 - Silicone is growing in popularity and application by the day.
 Recently, I discovered silicone reusable straws at my favourite market.

-- Pros: comparable in price to other reusable materials, silicone has the advantage of being rubbery and unlikely to break.
+- Pros: comparable in price to other reusable materials, silicone has the advantage of being light, rubbery and unlikely to break.
 It is durable, food grade, “warm” on the teeth, in fact it is fairly resistant to temperature and easy to maintain.
 They also come in fun colours, solids or stripes.

 - Companies: GreenPaxx

 Now, be sure to wash your reusable straws with hot soapy water and a straw brush after each use.
 This will ensure no grime and bacteria build up inside the straw, which will not only keep you healthy but, will prolong the life of your straw as well.

 I can easily find the benefits of each material so, find the straw that suits you and celebrate another green victory 🙂